Augusta Maywood

 Augusta Maywood (March 5, 1825 – November 3, 1876), born Augusta Williams, was the first American ballerina to gain international recognition.
 In a career spanning forty-four years, she danced at the Paris Opera and became prima ballerina at both the Teatro Nacional de São Carlos in Lisbon and La Scala in Milan.
 Maywood was the first ballerina to have her own touring ensemble company.

 Early life and education

 Augusta Williams was born in New York City on March 5, 1825.
 She was the second of two daughters born to Henry August Williams and Martha Bally, itinerant actors from England who divorced when Augusta was an infant.
-When Augusta was three, her mother remarried Robert Campbell Maywood, an actor who also managed Chestnut Street Theatre.
+When Augusta was three, her mother remarried Robert Campbell Maywood, an actor who also managed the Chestnut Street Theatre.
 Both Augusta and her older sister Mary Elizabeth took their stepfather's last name.

 In 1836, her stepfather arranged for her to take ballet lessons with Paul H. Hazard, a Philadelphia instructor who had danced with the Paris Opera.